websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/troubleshooting-cross-cluster-replication.md

 1. Perform a full reindex from the Leader DXP node.

 1. To re-enable the CCR configuration, go to System Settings &rarr; Search &rarr; Cross-Cluster Replication on the Local DXP node.
-De-select _Enabled_ and click _Update_ to disable the module, then select _Enabled_ and click _Update_ again to re-enable it.
+De-select _Read from Local Clusters_ and click _Update_ to disable the module, then select _Read from Local Clusters_ and click _Update_ again to re-enable it.